rackerlabs/technical-blog/_posts/2020-02-24-manage-postgresql-extensions-on-the-objectrocket-service.md

 canonical: https://www.objectrocket.com/blog/postgresql/managing-postgresql-extensions-on-the-objectrocket-service/
 ---

-*Originally published 2020/02/13 on ObjectRocket.com/blog.*
+*Originally published 2020/02/13 at ObjectRocket.com/blog.*

-The PostgreSQL (Postgres) extensions ecosystem is extremely robust and provides a wide array of additional capabilities to Postgres.
+The PostgreSQL&reg; (Postgres&reg;) extensions ecosystem is extremely robust and provides a wide array of additional capabilities to Postgres.

 <!-- more -->